gajus/dora/README.md

 Most of the time, `Form` will act as a factory to produce `Input` (like in all the examples on this page).

-### Input name

-The name of the control, which is submitted with the form data.

 ### HTML attributes

 HTML attributes that are added to the generated input.
 All attributes will be taken literally except "type". "type" attribute will change the actual input type, e.g. "select" will make input `<select>`, "textarea" will make it `<textarea>`.